The Golf Round

 It asks where you should land it.

-Every golf course is designed backwards — from the green to the tee.
+Every golf course is designed in reverse, starting from the green and working back to the tee.

 Architects don’t ask, “How do we reward great shots?”